icornelius/plain-text-tutorials/essay-revision-tutorial.md

     Review the changes in your revision history.
 How does each one show up in the DOCX file?
     Pay particular attention to the citation keys entered in (@keys).
+    These have been rendered in Chicago author-date format.
+    (The citation style may be changed at a later stage: see the section [Update the Citation Style].)

     Where you find a formatting error, do not revise or edit the DOCX file (which is ephemeral).
     Instead, edit the Markdown.